Robert Stambolziev

-Robert Alexander Petar Stambolziev (born 26 October 1990) is an Australian retired professional footballer who last played as a winger for National Premier Leagues Victoria 2 club Preston Lions.
+Robert Alexander Petar Stambolziev (born 26 October 1990) is an Australian retired professional soccer player who played as a winger.

 A product of Bristol City's Youth Academy to make over 100 appearances in his football career, Stambolziev left Australia at a young age to join the club in the EFL League One, where he played in the Premier Academy League and FA Youth Cup.
 In 2009, Stambolziev joined Super League Greece club Panathinaikos before playing in three of Greece's four professional league's in the Greek football league system.
 Between 2012 and 2014, he made over 50 appearances in Cypriot football and also played in the 2016 AFC Champions League for Sydney FC.
 He later returned to Cypriot football to reach the quarter-finals of the 2017–18 Cypriot Cup with PAEEK.
+He last played for National Premier Leagues Victoria 2 club Preston Lions.

 Stambolziev represented Australia at under-20 level between 2008 and 2009.